arthurOmanko/VRNeoIKFKTool/README.md

 ## [Requirements]
 - Game updated with the last patch and DLC installed.
 - Installed and set up SteamVR.
 - public HoneySelect VRmod (by Eusth) or improved HoneySelect VRmod (one integrating IBL&LRE made by arthurOmanko).
+- StudioNEOAddon.dll ver

 ## [Mod Settings]
 - Setting: